OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.parent-chain-wallet.private-key` | string                                               private key for wallet | None
 `node.batch-poster.poll-interval` | duration                                                               how long to wait after no batches are ready to be posted before checking again | `10s`
 `node.batch-poster.post-4844-blobs` | if the parent chain supports 4844 blobs and they're well priced, post EIP-4844 blobs | None
-`node.batch-poster.redis-lock.background-lock` | should node always try grabing lock in background | None `node.batch-poster.redis-lock.enable` | if false, always treat this as locked and don't write the lock to redis | `true` `node.batch-poster.redis-lock.key` | string                                                                key for lock | None
+`node.batch-poster.redis-lock.background-lock` | should node always try grabbing lock in background | None `node.batch-poster.redis-lock.enable` | if false, always treat this as locked and don't write the lock to redis | `true` `node.batch-poster.redis-lock.key` | string                                                                key for lock | None
 `node.batch-poster.redis-lock.lockout-duration` | duration                                                 how long lock is held | `1m0s`